-The information in this report that relates to Exploration Targets, Exploration Results and Mineral Resources is based on information compiled by Dr Frazer Tabeart (Executive Director of Alma Metals Limited) who is a member of the Australian Institute of Geoscientists and Mr Michael Erceg (Executive Director of Canterbury Resources Limited), who is a member of the Australian Institute of Geoscientists and Mr Michael Erceg (Executive Director of Canterbury Resources Limited), who is a member of the Australian Institute of Geoscientists and a Registered Professional Geologist.
+The information in this report that relates to Exploration Targets, Exploration Results and Mineral Resources is based on information compiled by Dr Frazer Tabeart (Executive Director of Alma Metals Limited) who is a member of the Australian Institute of Geoscientists and Mr Michael Erceg (Executive Director of Canterbury Resources Limited), who is a member of the Australian Institute of Geoscientists and a Registered Professional Geologist.
 Dr Tabeart and Mr Erceg have sufficient experience which is relevant to the style of mineralisation and type of deposits under consideration and to the activity being undertaken to qualify as Competent Persons as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
 Dr Tabeart and Mr Erceg consent to the inclusion in the report of the matters based on their information in the form and context in which it appears.